Sustainable Agriculture Institute

 - HR ensures that no discrimination has taken place and that there won’t be an adverse impact on protected groups.

-- HR/Senior management consults with an attorney to ensure legality of the process.
+- HR/Senior management consults with an attorney to ensure the legality of the process.

 - HR/Department Heads notify employees selected for layoff through an official letter explaining the reasons for laying off employees and whether they should expect to be recalled.